Religion in South Africa: Christianity

 Christianity is the dominant religion in South Africa, with 85.3% of the population in 2022 professing to be Christian.
-No single denomination predominates, with mainstream Protestant churches, Pentecostal churches, African initiated churches, and the Catholic Church all having significant numbers of adherents.
-Importantly, there is significant and sustained syncretism with African Traditional Religion among most of the self-professed Christians in South Africa.
+No single denomination predominates; mainstream Protestant churches, Pentecostal churches, African-initiated churches, and the Catholic Church each have significant numbers of adherents.
+Importantly, there is substantial and sustained syncretism with African Traditional Religion among most of the self-professed Christians in South Africa.
 Of the total national population of 62 million, 52.8 million or 85.3% identified as members of a Christian denomination.

 Zion Christian Church

-The Zion Christian Church (or ZCC) is the largest African initiated church in Southern Africa.
-The church's headquarters are at Zion City Moria in Limpopo Province, South Africa (Northern Transvaal).
+The Zion Christian Church (or ZCC) is the largest African-initiated church in Southern Africa.
+The church's headquarters are located in Zion City, Moria, Limpopo Province, South Africa (Northern Transvaal).

 According to the 1996 South African Census, the church numbered 3.87 million members.
 By the 2001 South African Census, its membership had increased to 4.97 million members.
 (More recent official statistics are unavailable, since the last South African Census – 2011 – did not ask any questions about religious affiliation.)

 Protestantism

+Worship service at Linkway Church in Cape Town, affiliated with the Baptist Union of Southern Africa.

 The history of Protestantism in South Africa dates back to the initial European settlement on the Cape of Good Hope in 1652.
-Since then, Protestantism has been the predominant religion of the European settlers and today, of South Africa as a whole.
-The largest Protestant denomination in the country is Pentecostalism, followed by Methodism, Dutch Reformed and Anglicanism.
+Since then, Protestantism has been the predominant religion among European settlers and, today, among South Africans as a whole.
+The largest Protestant denomination in the country is Pentecostalism, followed by Methodism, Dutch Reformed, and Anglicanism.

 Influence of Christianity in Post-apartheid Dispensation

-According to the General Household Survey published in 2015; 86% of the South African population identifies as someone who correlates with the Christian faith.
-This could be rooted in the Christian church giving a blessing to the system of apartheid that made its early projects prideful of their Christian identity.
-That led to the Christian faith’s competition to suffer under the apartheid: people were persecuted, rituals and traditions were disrupted, and lands were taken away from people.
+According to the General Household Survey published in 2015, 86% of the South African population identifies as Christian.
+This could be rooted in the Christian church giving a blessing to the system of apartheid that made its early projects proud of their Christian identity.
+That led to the Christian faith's competition to suffer under the apartheid: people were persecuted, rituals and traditions were disrupted, and lands were taken away from people.
 This history indicates that there is a strong trust toward Christianity, which is still evident today as a high percentage of people still identify as somewhat associated with the religion.